 To apply for financial aid, you must complete the Free Application for Federal Student Aid (FAFSA), at www.fafsa.gov.
-See the Financial Aid Web site, http://www.uwec.edu/finaid/apply/cklist.htm, for details.
+See the Financial Aid website for details.

 Fill out the FAFSA just as if you were going to be on campus at UW-Eau Claire.
 We will notify Financial Aid of all students going abroad, and Financial Aid adjusts your financial aid budget, which is based on the actual costs in your host country, including the cost of tuition, fees, housing, personal expenses, books, local and round-trip international transportation.
 Additional personal travel you plan to do is not covered by financial aid.